RasaHQ/rasa-nlu-examples/docs/contributing.md

 ### Suggest a New Feature

 This project started because we wanted a convenient way for developers to experiment with FastText embeddings.
-FastText offers embeddings for more languages than spaCy.
+FastText offers embeddings for more languages than spaCy so we figured it was worthwhile to add it.
 We later received a contribution from a community member for BytePair embeddings, which offers support for 275 languages.
 We weren't aware of these embeddings but we were exited to support more languages.

 Odds are that there are many more tools out there that the maintainer of this project isn't aware of yet.
-There might be tokenizers that are better than the tokenizers inside of Rasa for a particular language and there may also be more language models that we're not aware of.
+There might be tokenizers that are better than the tokenizers inside of Rasa for a particular language and just like there may be more language models that we're not aware of.

 The goal of this project is to support more of these sorts of tools for Rasa users.
+You can help out the project just by letting us know if there's an integration missing.
 If you do not have the time to contribute a component yourself then you can still contribute to the effort by letting us know what components might help you make a better assistant.